 - Genetic defects / mutations

 Cancer can grow in your body for decades!

 Some types of cancer can grow in your body for decades before they are ever discovered.
-Prostate cancer for example is present in almost all men by a certain age, but it is so slow-growing that it’s more likely that another disease will kill the person before the cancer becomes lethal.
-Panctreatic cancer – which is one of the most deadliest – is not usually discovered before it’s already at an advanced stage and too late for 95% of people with the treatments we have today.
+Prostate cancer, for example, is present in almost all men by a certain age, but it is so slow-growing that it’s more likely that another disease will kill the person before cancer becomes lethal.
+Panctreatic cancer – which is one of the deadliest – is not usually discovered before it’s already at an advanced stage and too late for 95% of people with the treatments we have today.
 What may surprise you is that pancreatic cancer grows over a period of about 20 years.
 So it’s like other diseases in that what you do when you are young can impact your life years down the line.

 Modifiable Risk Factors

-Age: One of the biggest risks of cancer is ageing.
-When you age you develop more mutations and your repair mechanisms in the cell will not do as good of a job in repairing the DNA, leading to uncontrolled division of the cells.
+Age: One of the biggest risks of cancer is aging.
+When you age you develop more mutations and your repair mechanisms in the cell will not do as good of a job in repairing the DNA, leading to an uncontrolled division of the cells.
 The immune system will also fail in recognizing the cancer cells and they will be left to grow and not be tagged for destruction.
 See the graph below which illustrates the risk in cancer incidence with age for Males and Females.

 Although cancer rates increase with age, we can change our likelihood of getting the disease by changing our lifestyle.
 What we eat, drink, and do, will impact how our body functions.
 Chronological age and just the passage of time might make it seem like it’s inevitable that a mutation will eventually occur that leads to cancer, but that’s not always the case.
 Many centenarians and supercentenarians who live beyond 110 have avoided cancer because their body was able to resist these kinds of mutations from getting out of control.
 If we fundamentally slow down the ageing process, then we push back cancer as well.